run2bizdocs/documentation/en-us/docs/builder/advanced-options/component-lookup.md

 ## What to do before

-Before creating lookup components you must create an application and optionally a Neuro database connection.
+Before creating lookup components you must create an application and optionally a Builder database connection.

 ## Creating Lookup components

-1. Access the functionality through the menu Neuro > Management > Lookup Component;
+1. Access the functionality through the menu Builder > Management > Lookup Component;
 2. Register the lookup component(s);
 3. Enter the information: